-In other words, the company figured out how to make a spray-on glass coating, and they use it to coat the inside of the Chicco Duo bottles.
+In other words, the company figured out how to make a spray-on glass coating, and they used it to coat the inside of the Chicco Duo bottles.

-Speaking of washing, the inside glass layer is very smooth and easy to clean, and it doesn't trap milky residue or form a film like we see with some other plastic bottles.
+Speaking of washing, the inside glass layer is very smooth and easy to clean, and it doesn't trap milky residue or form a film as we see with some other plastic bottles.

 To be honest, we think this was a very innovative solution by Chicco and SiO2, and we're happy to see it being applied to this space!